Print

 Instructions

-1. Firm up the fish by placing it in the freezer for 10 minutes before slicing.
+1. Place the hamachi in the freezer for about 10 minutes.

-2. Combine ponzu, tamari, lime juice, mirin, yuzu kosho, and sesame oil in a small mixing bowl.
-Stir until emulsified.
+2. In a small bowl, whisk together the ponzu, tamari, lime juice, mirin, yuzu kosho, and sesame oil until smooth.

-6. Pour the dressing over everything just before serving.
+6. Drizzle the dressing lightly over the top just before serving.

 Notes